evilsoft/crocks/docs/src/pages/docs/crocks/Tuple.md

 project :: Integer -> m ...* -> a
 ```

-`project` takes a positive, non-zero Integer as its input and returns another function that accepts a `n-Tuple`.
-It then returns the value from the `n-Tuple` that resides at the provided `Integer` index.
+`project` takes a positive, non-zero Integer as its input and returns another
+function that accepts an `n-Tuple`.
+It then returns the value from the `n-Tuple`
+that resides at the provided `Integer` index.

 ```javascript
 import Tuple from 'crocks/Tuple'